srcode03/GoogleGenAIHackathon/NLP_chatbot_sentiment-main/README.md

 - Developed a Streamlit web page to display the classification results.
 - Deployed the model on a Streamlit website due to the expiration of AWS free tier.

-### Scope of Improvement
-- Deployment:
-  - Consider deploying the application on AWS EC2 VM.
-  - Implement Docker to build the container and utilize AWS ECR to store the private Docker image.
-  - Integrate GitHub Actions for continuous integration and continuous deployment (CI/CD) pipeline.

-- Model Enhancement:
-  - Improve text classification model accuracy by fine-tuning on a custom dataset.
-  - Utilize advanced prompt templates for the Gemini-Pro model to achieve desired outputs.

-### Future Work
-- Connect all components to develop an industry-grade application.
-- Explore further optimizations and enhancements to the models and deployment process.